super-turbo-society/turbo-demos/platformer/README.md

 ## Description

 A basic platformer template made in Turbo!
 This tutorial will show you the key building blocks you need to make a 2D platformer style game.

+This tutorial is meant for developers with some familiarity with Turbo and Rust.
+If you haven't made any games in Turbo yet, I'd suggest you first go through this [pancake cat tutorial](https://github.com/super-turbo-society/turbo-demos/tree/main/pancake-cat) or watch the video version [here](https://www.youtube.com/watch?v=q1XirzwOxRM).

 ## Getting Started

-If you want to follow along with the tutorial and write the code on your own, start by running the turbo init command
+If you want to follow along with the tutorial and write the code on your own, start by running the turbo init command:

 ```sh
 turbo init platformer
 ```

-And then run the game
+And then run the game:
 ```sh
 turbo run -w
 ```